 Take a look at newspapers dating back to 1859, read theses and dissertations written by UBC students, or watch lectures on quantum theory.
 There’s an indelible wealth of information, and truly something for everyone!

-2. Class Central with UBC
+2. Class Central

 Dreaming of writing a novel?
 There’s a course for that.
-Have a great idea for an app, but lacking the coding credentials?
+Have a great idea for an app, but lack the coding credentials?
 There’s a course for that, too.
 Class Central has an incredible range of courses related to a variety of fields—check it out.

 3. Criterion on Demand